James-Yip/TGODC-DKRN/README.md

 python train.py --mode test --agent retrieval
 ```
 Note: the retrieval agent and the retrieval_stgy agent share the same retrieval module.
 You only need to train one of them.

+In addition, we provide a checkpoint of our DKRN agent trained on TGPC dataset.
+If you wanna use it, download the [DKRN checkpoint](https://drive.google.com/open?id=1OSkxSyWrMH_AanbWq4GodO896ll1DfDo) and unzip it into the `save/` directory(if `save` directory doesn't exist in the root directory, just create a directory named `save`).

 ### Target-guided Conversation